studiouniverse/Eyesore/README.md

 The third puzzle level seems to have the most challenging puzzle - I promise it's possible, the level's not broken!

+Graphics
+---

+All sprites are generated when the game loads, including the assortment of tiles that forms the background and foreground layers.

+The layers are cached on their own canvas for performance.
+And the water just draws the main game composite in reverse.

+The game makes use of HSL colours.
+I would strongly recommend using HSL because creating colours just 'makes sense' when you are shifting light and saturation, rather than the amounts of r/g/b.
+Because of this approach, the game has quite a few colour schemes I almost went with.
+I will add screenshots at some point of each one I particularly liked!

 Compression
 ---